Combinatorial Heegaard Floer homology and nice Heegaard diagrams: The chain complex associated to a nice diagram

 \begin{prop} The space $\mxy$ of empty rectangles and bigons connecting $\x$ and $\y$ can be described by

 \end{prop} \begin{proof} For $D\in \mxy $ we have, by definition, that $D\in \pi _2 (\x,\y )$ and $D\geq 0$ (since all coefficients are either 0 or 1).
 Since $D$ is empty, we have also $n_{\w}(D)=0$ and that all coordinates which do not move have vanishing point measure.
 In addition, the moving coordinates have point measure $\frac{1}{4}$.
 Now if $D$ is a bigon, then it contains a unique elementary bigon, hence its Euler measure is $\frac{1}{2}$, and since it has two moving coordinates $x_i, y_i$, we conclude that $p(D)=\frac{1}{2}$, implying $\mu (D)=1$.
 If $D$ is a rectangle, then $e(D)=0$ and since there are four moving coordinates, we get $p(D)=1$, showing again that $\mu (D)=1$.
+Therefore $D\in \mxy$ satisfies the three required properties.

 Assume conversely that $D\in \pi _2(\x, \y)$ satisfies $D\geq 0$, $n_{\w}(D)=0$ and $\mu (D)=1$.
+Notice first that these properties imply that $p(D)\leq 1$, hence, in particular, $D$ is empty, i.e. does not contain any coordinate $x_i$ (or $y_i$) in its interior.
 Consider now the surface-with-boundary $S$ with the map $f\colon S\to \Sigma$ representing $D$ and the tiling given on $S$, as constructed in Proposition~\ref{p:ConstructSurface}.
 In view of Proposition~\ref{p:mashogy}, $S$ is a disk with either two or four corner points, each of which has $90^\circ$ angle.
 Now the same line of reasoning as the one given for \cite[Theorem~3.3]{SW} shows that $f$ is an embedding and $D$ is a bigon or rectangle, hence $D\in \mxy$, concluding the proof. \end{proof} With the above identity, the boundary operator $\partialaa _{\DD}$ can be rewritten on $\x \in \Gen$ as

 We now turn back to the study of the pair $(\CFaa (\DD ), \partialaa _{\DD})$.

 \begin{thm} The pair $(\CFaa (\DD ) , \partialaa _{\DD}) $ is a chain complex, that is, $\partialaa _{\DD}^2=0$. \end{thm} \begin{proof} We need to show that for any pair of generators $\x, \z$ the matrix element